 Working with these “amazing, talented, fantastic people with great ideas,” Garett says, “it’s like, ‘Cool, you have an idea.
 Let’s do it.
 What’s this song?
 Bring it to the table.
 Let’s all do it.’ … I feel like people are going to see more of each of our individual personalities and why we were in a band for that long and we’ve been friends for so long.”

-“Man, I’m just excited to have the energy of us together in front of people, and in a great venue,” Brodhead muses.
+“Man, I’m just excited to have the energy of us together in front of people,” Brodhead muses.
 “That’s exciting to me to get that feeling back, even if it’s not the same.”

 “It’s new, but it’s also so familiar,” Elias adds.
 “Sammi and I have been sensing each other’s movements for years, even from across the stage.”
 Sammi smiles, “You can give me a look and I know exactly what it means.
 It’s like a special twin language or something.”

-The members of Cool Cool Cool are confident that the bonds they built with fans for years will continue to strengthen under the new banner.
+The members of Cool Cool Cool are confident that the bonds they spent years building with fans will continue to strengthen under the new banner.
 “I think one of the things that has really become clear to me since we left [Turkuaz] is that people invest in people, they don’t invest in a product,” Carubba says.
 “That’s something that I’ve seen happen with the seven of us: people are investing in us as people.”